You searched for:

 The internal time-measuring mechanism which helps adjust an organism's daily activities, seasonal activities, or both, in response to environmental cues: Such biological clocks in a person's body take place in response to age, habits, and the chemical changes that take place in an individual's body.

-The use of natural predators, parasites, or disease organisms to reduce the number of pest insects or weed plants.
+The use of natural predators, parasites, or disease organisms to reduce the number of pest insects or weed plants: Some insects were chewing up the leaves of Marys favorite plant, so she used a biological control method instead of using a chemical to kill the destructive insects.

 biological pump